Meet our elusive, big brown trout

 Brown trout are hearty eaters.
 They feed on land and water insects, zooplankton, worms, crayfish, small clams, snails and a variety of small fish.
 And according to Lake Superior Streams, "In a few strange cases, large browns have been known to eat young mink and small turtles."

-Brown trout average 9 inches in the Vermillion River according to DNR surveys, but range from babies like the one above to up to 30 inches in length.
+Brown trout average 9 inches in the Vermillion River according to DNR surveys but reach up to 30 inches in length.

 - Brown trout are one of the most genetically diverse vertebrates known.